alexlevacher/alexlevacher/README.md

-Lead Software Engineer for ENHANCIA,
-In Lyon, France
+Software Engineer in Lyon, France